Galal Saeed

+Galal Mostafa Mohamed Saeed (جلال مصطفى محمد سعيد) is an Egyptian engineer and politician.
+He was the Minister of Transport of Egypt in two occasions, initially from 2011 to 2012 and later from 2016 to 2017.
+He also served as Governor of Cairo from 2013 to 2016.

 Early life and education

 Dr. Galal Saeed graduated as a civil engineer in 1971 from the Faculty of Engineering, Cairo University.
 He received a master's degree from the same university before he traveled to Canada to complete his postgraduate studies.
 In Canada, he earned a master's degree in the field of transportation and traffic engineering from McMaster University in Canada.
 In 1979, he received a doctorate from the University of Waterloo in Canada in the field of strategic planning for transportation.
 Dr. Galal Saeed began his career as a teaching assistant before getting a doctorate and becoming a professor.
 He studied and lectured in many universities like Waterloo, Cairo University and Kuwait University.